 While much of the focus of these new IRB requirements are on biospecimens and clinical trials, the rules also include significant changes to exempt categories, procedures for expedited review, and informed consent.
 Investigators will need to learn the new procedures for all future IRB applications.

-To assist you in this process, researcher and IRB approval specialist, Jo Anne Schneider, Ph.D., is conducting an upcoming online training session.
-On Thursday, September 20th at 1 pm ET, Dr. Schneider will outline these major IRB rule changes to help you understand their impact on your research involving human subjects and its IRB approval.
+To assist you in this process, researcher and IRB approval specialist, Jo Anne Schneider, Ph.D., is conducting an online training session.
+Dr. Schneider will outline these major IRB rule changes to help you understand their impact on your research involving human subjects and its IRB approval.

-By attending Dr. Schneider’s upcoming online training, you’ll receive an expert breakdown of the new IRB requirements, and her guidance on how you can more easily and effectively comply with them.
-Here are just a few of the topics that Dr. Schneider will cover in her upcoming training session:
+By taking advantage of Dr. Schneider’s online training, you’ll receive an expert breakdown of the new IRB requirements, and her guidance on how you can more easily and effectively comply with them.
+Here are just a few of the topics that Dr. Schneider will cover in her training session:

 - Determine whether your project qualifies for an expedited or exempt review